spikespaz-archives/archive-bundles/README.md

    - Computes based on environment variables (direction, volume, location, etc.).
    - Stereo sound is calculated through the relative position of an item in 3D space.
    - Aimed to be scientifically accurate, representing the real way sound travels.
-   - Most likely to be implimented into Euphitic engine.
+   - Most likely to be implimented into Euphoric engine.
  - Windows System AdBlocker
    - Like AdGuard but FOSS.
    - Finish [Adwin](https://github.com/spikespaz-old/windows-adwin).
    - Make it fast (Adwin is slow because hosts files in Windows don't match patterns).
    - Possibly use [Acrylic](http://mayakron.altervista.org) or use existing server implimentation in language.
-   - Operating system-wide, applies ad filters  to all applications that make relevant requests.
+   - Operating system-wide, applies ad filters  to all applications that make DNS requests.
  - Office Music Server
    - Plays music in an office environment.
-   - Web interface that users can log into.
+   - Web interface that users can log into like a forum.
    - Vote for tracks, or dislike them.
    - Suggest tracks to be played.
    - Option to anonymously request tracks.
- - Elite Commander
-   - Promised on [Reddit](https://www.reddit.com/r/EliteDangerous/comments/77jkri/would_this_community_enjoy_a_completely_free_and/) but I haven't had time to start.
-   - Voice Attack clone specifically tailored to Elite Dangerous.
-   - Does everything based on user keymaps.
  - [FFbatcher](https://github.com/spikespaz-old/ffbatcher)
    - Uses FFmpeg to batch transcode files.
    - GUI for FFmpeg with all exposed settings.